nsunami/Get-Qualtrics-Graphics/README.md

 # How to use

-1. Deploy the shiny app
+1. Deploy the shiny app (or access the app here [this online instance](https://nsunami.shinyapps.io/Get-Qualtrics-Graphics/))
 2. Login to qualtrics
 3. Go to "Projects" --> "Library"
 4. View the source code (right click- --> "View Page Source" in Chrome)